Learn how to navigate the ongoing discussion of Price vs. Value in multi-carrier shipping software

 The software company that you’re buying from is here today, but will they be there tomorrow?

 There has been a significant consolidation of shipping software companies in the marketplace over the past few years.
-Brands are being built up and funded by venture capitalists only to be sold later leaving the future in limbo for those products and the people who built the software’s success.
+We’ve observed venture capitalists support and develop brands only to sell them later.
+This leaves the future in limbo for those products and the people who built the software’s success.
 Potential issues that could arise…

 - Your support needs have been moved long distance, encountering major delays in issue resolution.
 Or even worse, non-existent and your IT team must handle support and necessary updates.

 - The merging of multiple vendors and technologies causes resources to be split - you haven’t seen a product update in years and your current product may become obsolete.

 - Instead of using carrier certified engines, web services (APIs) communicate to the carriers, often requiring downtime for updates and slowing shipping execution times.

 Choose a company that focuses their efforts on parcel shipping.

 Another consideration is the focus of the company from which you are buying the software.
 Are they focused on your need or is this just one of the many offerings they have AKA are they a “jack-of-all-trades, master of none”?
 In this case, it rings true to purchase multi-carrier shipping software from a company focused on parcel shipping software, and not from a company with a Warehouse Management System (WMS), Order Management System (OMS), or Enterprise Resource Planning (ERP system) as their main product.

 What’s the shelf-life of the multi-carrier shipping software you’re buying?